hai-vr/documentation/docs/products/facetra-shape-creator/construction-lines.md

 - Press the “Select Vertex…” button and click somewhere in the middle of the eye.
 - Press “Stop” when you are done.
 - Move and rotate the gizmo to better match your eye shape.
+- Use the red cubic handle to shift the red parallel lines closer or further apart.
+  The area inside that region will be smoothed when dividing the blendshapes.
+The lines need to be apart so that there is not an abrupt cut when dividing the blendshapes, but it must not go past the most sensitive parts of the top and bottom eyelids.

 <div className="row">
     <div className="col col--4 margin-bottom--lg">
         <div className="card">
             <div className="card__body">
 ![karin.png](img%2Fconstruction%2F11_eyedivider%2Fkarin.png)
+*Try to make the parallel lines roughly cross through the middle, but don't let the parallel lines interfere with the top and bottom eyelid.*
             </div>
         </div>
     </div>